National SEO: How We Built Multi-Vertical Authority Across $20M in Client Revenue

 This timeline exists because national keywords are competitive.
 Building the content depth, technical foundations, and link authority required to rank alongside established competitors takes sustained effort.
 However, unlike paid advertising, where traffic stops the moment you stop paying, the organic traffic generated by national SEO compounds over time.

-An eCommerce meal delivery client working with Rankmax on an AI-first SEO campaign grew monthly revenue from $77,000 to $147,000 in eight months, generating $968,000 in total revenue and an average 2,327% ROI.
+The eCommerce meal delivery client we worked with on an AI-first SEO campaign grew monthly revenue from $77,000 to $147,000 in eight months, generating $968,000 in total revenue and an average 2,327% ROI.
 The campaign delivered consistent, compounding growth over time rather than a one-off spike.

 Common National SEO Mistakes That Limit Growth